On this page

-Depending on your objectives, there are a number of ways to measure the success of your content marketing.
-Look at the folowing metrics:
+Depending on your objectives, there are a number of ways to measure the success of your content marketing by asking the following questions:

-- is your content having a positive impact with search engines?
-Are you increasingly ranking higher for the keywords and phrases you want your business to be known for?
+- Is your content having a positive impact with search engines, and are you increasingly ranking higher for the keywords and phrases you want your business to be known for?

-- critically, are people subscribing to your content?
-Is your email subscriber list growing as a result of your efforts?
+- Critically, are people subscribing to your content, and is your email subscriber list growing as a result of your efforts?

 Measuring social results

-Measuring your effectiveness in regards to you social presence itself can also be done in a number of ways including:
+Measuring your effectiveness in regards to your social presence can also be done in a number of ways, including:

-- the number of followers, connections and likes your brand has across various social channels, and if these numbers growing steadily
+- the number of followers, connections and likes your brand has across various social channels – and if these numbers are growing steadily

-- the level of your engagement with your existing and potential customers
+- the level of engagement with your existing and potential customers

-- your ability to reach out to and build relationships with the key influencers in your industry
+- your ability to reach out to, and build relationships with, key influencers in your industry

-- whether people are promoting and/or recommending you on Twitter, Facebook etc.
+- whether people are promoting and/or recommending you on Twitter, Facebook and other channels.

 Measuring your profile and credibility

-You can get a good idea of you credibility by looking at measuring your performance with these questions in mind:
+You can get a good idea of your credibility by looking at measuring your performance with these questions in mind:

-- are you seeing increased PR opportunities?
-Are journalists, bloggers, podcasters coming to you for quotes or interviews?
-Are you being asked to provide guest blog posts or opinion pieces in relevant on and offline publications?
+- being asked to provide guest blog posts or opinion pieces in relevant on and offline publications?

 Choosing the right monitoring and measurement tools